 - Once your wiring has passed inspection, bury the cable.

-Learning how to install outdoor lighting can be a great home improvement project for any time of year.
-Whether you choose path lights, well lights or directional lights, you can easily install the right landscape lighting wiring to support the lights that brighten and highlight your exterior decor.
-Ready to find the supplies you need in your local store?
-Use The Home Depot app to locate products and check inventory.
-We'll take you to the exact aisle and bay.
-Need supplies fast?
-Order before noon for convenient scheduled same-day delivery.
+Learning how to install landscape lighting can be a great home improvement project for any time of year.
+Your new landscape lighting will ensure the walkways and gardens in your yard are safe and welcoming after dusk.
+Ready to find the supplies you need for installing outdoor lighting?
+Use The Home Depot Mobile App to locate products and check inventory.